 - It’s easy to compare the mileage of employees operating within a certain area

-The most notable challenges that self-reported mileage present are:
+The most notable challenges that self-reported mileage presents are:

 - Mistakes happen more commonly in comparison to the digital method of mileage tracking